Shinji:Why me? I'm just a boy. You're all adults. Why don't you have the power to solve your own problems?

 Start My Own: Gendo has NERV.
 The Ancient Conspiracy has SEELE.
 Shinji has Da Boyz, and basically is the owner of both NNHIS, his own global-spanning private army of mercenaries...and Rei's, Maya's, Mana's, and probably Asuka's souls.
 Then there's Kaworu, torn between loyalties to humanity and Angelkind, who comes up with an innovative third option: form your own faction by infesting the Earth's Cradle with Iruel nanocolonies, turning the human personnel into a Tyranid-like Hive Mind devoted to the Greater Good and the structure itself into a floating, teleporting, super-fortress.

 "Damn it, Ikari!
 Do you have any part of your body that doesn't deploy a chainsaw or prog blade? ...or shoot fire.
 Do you have any part of your body that doesn't deploy a chainsaw, or prog blade, or shoot fire."
 Nagisa realized just how ridiculous was his question.
-"You don't, do you?"
+"No. No, of course not."

 Bpen may have taken a shot at competing Eva/WH40K fanfic Thousand Shinji with this line: